 Sweet pickle relish has always been in our version of potato salad.

 Other additions you can add is chopped onions and chopped celery.
-My grandmother didn’t add either of these.
+My grandmother didn’t add either of these but I know they are popular in some variations.

-Place eggs in a pan covered with cold water.
-When the water starts to boil, reduce to low and simmer uncovered for 1 minute .
+Step 1: Place eggs in a pan covered with cold water.
+When the water starts to boil, reduce to low and simmer uncovered for 1 minute

-In a separate bowl, mix the other ingredients together.
+Step 6: In a separate bowl, mix the mayonnaise, mustard, relish together.
+Add salt and pepper to taste.

-Then add the potatoes and mix in gently to avoid overworking..
+Then add the potatoes and fold in gently.

 Oh, I have a question.
 How do you like your potato salad?
 Warm or Cold?
 I like it warm.
 Is that weird?